-30a Wimple St Dental Practice is in the London Borough of Westminster and provides private treatment to adults and children.
+Diana Dental is in Stoke on Trent and provides NHS and private treatment to adults and children.

-There is level access for people who use wheelchairs and those with pushchairs via a portable ramp.
-Car parking spaces, including are available near the practice for a fee.
+There is level access for people who use wheelchairs and those with pushchairs.
+Car parking spaces are available near the practice.

-The dental team includes five dentists (one of whom is the principal dentist), five dental nurses, two dental hygienists/therapists a receptionist, an administrator and a practice manager.
-The practice has four treatment rooms.
+The dental team includes two dentists, two dental nurses (one of whom was a trainee dental nurse), two dental hygienists, two dental hygiene therapists and one receptionist.
+There was also a clinical manager and one development manager and both were qualified dental nurses.
+The practice has four treatment rooms and a separate room for carrying out decontamination.